Fiserv/zelle-turnkey-solutions/docs/supporting-documents/xamarin.md

 </manifest>
 ```

-### 3. Import DLL File
+### 3. Import DLL Files

-Add the ZelleSDKAndroidBinding and ZxingEmbedded .dll file inside References folder.
+Add the ZelleSDKAndroidBinding and ZxingEmbedded .dll files inside the References folder.

 ![xamarin_android_reference](../../assets/images/xamarin_android_reference.jpg)

-Open the MainActivity.cs file and implement the interface class inside <ProjectName.android> folder.
+### 4. Open the MainActivity.cs file and implement the interface class inside the <ProjectName.android> folder.

 ![xamarin_android_mainactivity](../../assets/images/xamarin_android_mainactivity.png)

-Add the assembly for the interface communication connection from Xamarin solution to Xamarin android and ios.
+Add the assembly for the interface communication connection from the Xamarin solution to Xamarin Android and iOS.

-This IZelleService.cs interface class will override launchZell function.
+This IZelleService.cs interface class will override the launchZelle function.

 ```json
 using Android.App;